krabhiraj99/Vince-child-app/README.md

 ### Running locally

-The app can be only started and executed in Vince Live application, so to run and debug the app we need to follow the below steps:
+The app can be only started and executed in Vince Parent application, so to run and debug the app we need to follow the below steps:

 1. Goto `vince-parent-app`
 2. Run `npm run dev`
-3. Edit your code in the app repository, any changed files will automatically update the VL UI web page
+3. Edit your code in the Vince-Child-App repository, any changed files will automatically update the Vince-parent-app UI web page

 <br>